cesbo/help/src/content/docs/en/astra/troubleshooting/cc-error.md

 ## CC Error on UDP Receiving

 UDP does not guarantee data delivery, so packets can be lost, duplicated, or arrive out of order.
 There is two common issues: packets loss or packets excess.

+We recommend using our [System Tune](/en/articles/system/tune/) script to optimize your Linux settings.

 ### Packets loss